ElMatteo/p-rlace/README.md

 The goal is to re create a r/place in our own way.
 [You can see an example by clicking here.](https://www.reddit.com/r/place/)

-_Users will be able to place a pixel on a web page every minute._
+_Users will be able to place a pixel on a web page._

 The pixel can be :
   * Blue